 An intense fire was started in the Main Library at San Juan High School in Blanding, Utah by thieves trying to cover their tracks while attempting to steal several computers.
-The smoke, fallout, and acrid residues from the fire impacted roughly 50% of the school including all the Administrative Offices, Cafeteria and Kitchen, Media Center, Counseling Center, hallways and corridors and several classrooms.
+Smoke contamination from the fire impacted roughly 50% of the school including all the Administrative Offices, Cafeteria and Kitchen, Media Center, Counseling Center, hallways and corridors and several classrooms.

 The fire occurred just before Thanksgiving Break.
 UDK crews were called in on Nov.
 20th and the cleaning and deodorization phase of the project for all but the Library and surrounding fire damaged classrooms was completed by Nov.
 26th which allowed the resumption of a nearly normal school schedule after the Thanksgiving Break.
 This job was unique in that over 70 people were employed by UDK during this week-long period to clean and decontaminate a very large space.
 Over 50% of the individuals who worked on the project were hired from the local area and the adjacent Navajo Nation and as much of the equipment and materials as could be were purchased locally which provided a needed boost to the local economy and rallied the community, city, and school district.

-In addition to dealing mostly with fallout smoke and eliminating the acrid odors, there was a great deal of drying to be completed following the thousands of gallons of water used to douse the flames.
-As UDK crews were mitigating the damage, they took care to establish barriers, and maintain engineered air flow to keep the acrid odors and smoke contaminates from entering areas of the school that were not affected.
+In addition to dealing mostly with smoke contamination and acrid odors, there was a great deal of drying to be completed following the thousands of gallons of water used to douse the flames.
+As UDK crews were mitigating the damage, they took care to establish barriers, and maintain engineered airflow to keep the acrid odors and smoke contamination from entering areas of the school that were not affected.
 A mobile electronics decontamination lab was set-up and UDK’s Electronics Decontamination and Restoration Department worked hand in hand with the School District’s IT personnel to inspect, decontaminate, and catalog office equipment, work stations, and computer tech equipment.